MrJuice3046/Aternos24-7-HostingBot/README.md

 * **Render** (Node.js support, simple setup, reliable uptime)

-Other Node.js-compatible hosting providers may also work.
+Other compatible hosting providers may also work.

 ## Configuration Notes

-* The bot stays connected to keep the server from going offline
+* The bot stays connected to prevent the server from going offline
-* Incorrect configuration may cause connection failures
+* Incorrect configuration may cause connection issues
-* This bot does **not bypass Aternos limits**, it only prevents idle shutdown
+* This bot does **not bypass Aternos limits**, it only keeps the server active

+## Credits & Thanks

+* **Slobos (Discord - sloboscc)** — HUGE thanks for the overall code and for helping develop the idea behind this project (da goat frfr)
+* **Made/Updates by Mr.Juice (Discord - Mr.Juice3046)**

 ## Disclaimer